fanjeffrey/microsoft/docker-library/apache-php-mysql/README.md

-# Docker Image for Apache with MySQL
+# Docker Image for Apache-PHP-MySQL
 ## Overview
-This Drupal (with MySQL) Docker image is built for [Azure Web App on Linux](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-linux-intro).
+This Docker image is built for [Azure Web App on Linux](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-linux-intro).

 ## Components
 This docker image contains the following components: